abrararies/ehealthstrategies/README.md

 A country can have any number of strategies (e.g. a current one and a superseded one).
-Just add another object to that country's `"strategies"` array — see Germany's entry in the shipped sample data for an example with two strategies.
+Just add another object to that country's `"strategies"` array — see Germany's entry for an example with two strategies.

 ## Updating or retiring a strategy